 You deserve to feel comfortable and at home in your mind, your body, and your community.
-You deserve to feel secure and stable, and to find strength in yourself to weather whatever storms may come.
-I want to support you as you discover more about yourself, your past, and your desires for the future.
+You deserve to feel secure and stable, and to find the strength in yourself to weather whatever storms may come.
+Emily wants to support you as you discover more about yourself, your past, and your desires for the future.

-I take a holistic approach to understanding the complexity of your life and desires, and work with you to help create a clearer picture of what’s going on in your world, and ways in which to better align your life with your values.
-I believe in collaborative work, and am committed to meeting you where you are and creating a strong therapeutic relationship.
-I want to work with you to embrace your voice and to support a connection between mind and body.
+Emily takes a holistic approach to understanding the complexity of your life and desires, and works with you to create a clearer picture of what’s going on in your world, and uncover ways to better align your life with your values.
+Emily believes in collaborative work, she is committed to meeting you where you are and creating a strong therapeutic relationship.
+She wants to work with you to embrace your voice and to support a connection between your mind and body.

-I am a trained sex-educator, social worker, and relational psychodynamic therapist.
-I use a queer and feminist lens, and often work with people around identity, relationships, anxiety, depression, and trauma.
-I work hard to create a space to be safely vulnerable, and bring a warm and engaging energy to our work together.
+Emily is a trained sex-educator, social worker, and relational psychodynamic therapist.
+She uses both queer & feminist lenses, and often works with people around identity, relationships, anxiety, depression, and trauma.
+Emily creates space for you to be safely vulnerable, bringing a warm and engaging energy to her work.